zeloc/xdebugtoggle/README.md

-This version is for php 7.2
+The php version can now be specified in the config.xml file currently defaulting to 7.2
 ```
 composer require zeloc/xdebugtoggle
 ```